ion-language/system_packages/README.md

 ## How to Install

-Clone this repository into the root directory of your Ion installation
+Clone/Copy this repository into the root directory of your Ion installation